capprogram/2017bootcamp-general/bootstrap.md

 ## Part III: Errors in Fitted Parameters

 Revisit your code from the [tutorial on parameter estimation by maximum likelihood fitting](https://github.com/capprogram/2017bootcamp-general/blob/master/frequentist_paramfitting_tutorial.md), in which we computed errors on the slope and intercept of a line fit using both a pure analytic solution and a numerical estimate based on the Hessian matrix.
-Augment the code to obtain bootstrap estimates of the slope and intercept uncertainties and compare these with the analytic and Hessian matrix results.
+Augment the code to obtain bootstrap estimates of the slope and intercept uncertainties and compare these with your analytic and Hessian matrix results.

 Here are some solution codes for you to compare your work with: